-By the end of the ECP students will be knowledgeable and have explored the following topics: families, community and community helpers, a basic overview of the world God created (planets, continents and the various landforms) and key events and people in history (William Bradford, Christopher Columbus, George Washington, Abraham Lincoln, and current leaders in government).
+By the end of the ECP students will be knowledgeable and have explored the following topics: families, community and community helpers, a basic overview of the world God created (planets, continents and the various landforms) and key events and people in US history.
 In addition, students will learn more about our country and its state symbols and government structure as well as explore various countries and cultures throughout the world God created.